ktariayman/Product-API/README.md

 # Node-Typescript-Mysql-Project-

-A Product API multi-auth using Node(typeScript) typeorm, Mysql & vue Js
+FullStack Product APP with multi-auth using Node(typeScript) typeorm, Mysql and VueJs

 Functionalities :